practicaldsc/practicaldsc.github.io/final-project/index.md

 ### Can I use dynamic website frameworks instead of GitHub Pages?

 Yes!
 Although [GitHub Pages](https://github.com) using [Jekyll](https://jekyllrb.com) is the easiest and free option for hosting a static site, you can also choose to build a dynamic website using frameworks like Streamlit or Marimo.
 The key requirement is that your website must be publicly accessible for your final submission.

+### How Should I Organize My Assets?

+Keep all images, HTML files, and other assets in a dedicated folder (e.g., `assets`) within your repository.
+This practice helps maintain a clean project structure and makes it much easier to update or locate files later.

+### How Do I Decide Between Interactive and Static Visualizations?

+Use interactive visualizations when you want to allow users to explore the data in real time.
+For simpler displays or when interactivity is not essential, static images are a great alternative.
+Choose the method that best suits your data and the story you wish to tell.

+### How Can I Ensure My Visualizations Are Consistent?

+Ensure that every visualization you include has clear titles, axis labels, and legends.
+This makes each plot self-contained and easy for viewers to understand without needing extra context.